 And this is hardly one aggrieved and isolate case.
 Hundreds of testimonies exist relating this same terrible climate still exists in XD.

 Dennis: No, I don’t believe this.
 Dozens, yes, carefully gathered from a 50-year-long ministry with attendance in the thousands during most of its history.
 The presence of dozens of angry people is not surprising, even if it is tragic.
 We hate to see it and do whatever we can to help people heal.
-But “thousands” is pure exaggeration for effect.
+But “hundreds” is pure exaggeration for effect.

 That such shameful riptides of hateful extremism are just routinely accepted as normal in a place where love is supposed to be expressed is perhaps the foundational error of Xenos / Dwell.